saurvs/astro-rust/README.md

   let (nut_in_long, nut_in_oblq) = nutation::Corrections(julian_day);
   ```

-* Find the geodesic distance between two point on the Earth
+* Find the geodesic distance between two locations on the Earth
   ```rust
 	// geodesic distance between the Observatoire de Paris and
     // the US Naval Observatory at Washington DC